mvolkmann/blog/src/swift/Xcode.md

 To open a file in a new split pane, hold down the option key and click the file in the Navigator.
+If the file is already open, to open another view in a new split pane hold down the option key and click the existing editor tab.

 Alternatively, click the button the upper-right that is a rectangle containing a vertical line and a "+" to open